Skip to main content

 #1.
 Create a new feature branch

-We use GitFlow. - so you need to create every feature branch from develop.
+First, you need to create a feature branch from master.

 $ git checkout -b 'feature/STR-12345-my-feature'